Gunavardhan1234/Gunavardhan1234/README.md

 ###

-<p align="left">My name is Guna Vardhan and I'm a ML Engineer, from VIT University</p>
+<p align="left">My name is Guna Vardhan and I'm a ML Engineer, from VIT University<.Aspiring Computer Science Engineer (GPA: 8.55) with hands-on experience in AI/ML, full-stack development, and real-world problem-solving through innovative projects.
+Developed a real-time scream-detection safety app (RescueCall), an AI-powered flight delay optimizer for major Indian airports, and an NLP-driven administrative chatbot.
+Proficient in Python, machine learning frameworks, NLP, APIs, and databases (MySQL, MongoDB).
+Certified in Oracle Data Science and IBM AI Engineering.
+Active problem-solver with strong leadership, teamwork, and competitive programming skills./p>

 ###